koduri-bit/countries/README.md

 - User can click border country link after reaching a single country

+- User can switch theme `Dark Mode` or `Light Mode` by clicking moon icon on top right corner

 - To pull countries and its details we should leverage [Get information about countries via a RESTful API](https://restcountries.eu/)